Community-powered tick tracking

 Tick species guide

-The most common tick species found in the United States and the diseases they carry.
+Learn to identify the most common tick species in the US, where they live, and the diseases they can transmit.

 Black-legged tick (Deer tick)